 Once this is done you’re ready to boot.
 Press enter to accept the changes and then choose the same entry we just edited and press “Enter” to select it.
 Your OS should fire up completely booted from your SSD!

 That is it!
 Provided you edited the Petitboot entry for the SSD to point to /dev/sda instead of /dev/mmcblk0 you are all done!

 I should note that my performance score on Pi Benchmarks running the SSD through USB 3.0 was 7,476.
-You can view my benchmark for this article here.
+You can view my benchmark for the ODROID N2+ with a SSD here.

 As a comparison the M1 got a score of over 16,000 with the exact same drive.
 What does this mean?
 It means that the USB 3.0 bus is actually limiting your maximum speeds.
 Therefore it doesn’t really make sense to use M.2 NVMe with this board.
 A regular 2.5″ SATA or M.2 SATA drive will be plenty to hit the USB 3.0 bottleneck / cap.

 The overclocking capabilities on this board (vs the M1 which does not have any) did not make up for being limited by the USB 3.0 bus.
 Not even close.
 The M1 more than doubled it using a real M.2 socket instead of a USB to NVMe adapter.
 The USB 3.0 speeds are the bottleneck.

 It’s still about 40-50% faster than using an eMMC so it’s a fantastic upgrade nonetheless!
 It’s especially worth it if you already have older 2.5″ SATA or M.2 SATA drives laying around.
 This will give you a nice 40-50% performance boost as well as typically a lot more storage capacity (considering the largest official eMMC available is 128GB which is among the smallest of available SSD sizes you can buy).